WUML: History

-WLTI transitioned to the call sign WJUL after the Lowell Technological Institute merged with Lowell State College in 1975 to form the Joint University of Lowell.
+WLTI changed its call sign to WJUL on November 1, 1976, after the Lowell Technological Institute merged with Lowell State College in 1975 to form the University of Lowell.
 The station changed its call sign once again on October 15, 2003, to its current WUML in order to display the UML title the school received after joining the University of Massachusetts system in 1991.

 In the mid-2000s, a morning show, Lowell Sunrise, was added to the schedule.
 It was produced by paid professional staff and managed by the university itself, rather than the undergraduate student organization.
 The show itself was meant to have a format somewhere between that of National Public Radio and AM commercial morning drive-time talk shows.
 However, following the failure of talent brought in from The Sun, which worked on the show to try and generate interest from local listeners, the university administration took over programming of Lowell Sunrise.
 Soon afterwards, the broadcast window was cut even further due to personnel/budgeting constraints, and UMass Lowell cancelled the show altogether, returning all broadcast hours, budget dollars and station management to the students.

 A secondary plan to boost community interest was launched by the university in May 2005.
 Professional radio host Christopher Lydon was hired to create a new show called Open Source to air on WUML and be syndicated to some 700 radio stations through Public Radio International.
 Once again, there was no student input on the addition of Lydon or the new programming.
 Failure of the show to capture an audience with the proper size and demographics necessary for it to be considered successful resulted in control once again being handed back to the students.